jabadiagm/MSXgoauld_tn20k/README.md

 ![Slot map](/mapa_slots.png)

-Warning: not yet fully working on all tangs, some cartridges may not work in slot 1 (used for msx 2+ subrom)
+Warning: not yet fully working on all tangs!

 Tips:
 * Use integrated circuits from trusted sources